skoval/gig-blog/content/portfolio/serve.md

 <!--more-->

-This page contains adjusted service stats that allow a player's serve performance to be directly compared from one match to the next.
-The rankings below are based on year-to-date adjusted serve performance and _current_ adjusted serve performance based on the past week of competition.
+This page contains adjusted serve stats.
+These are adjusted for the return ability of the opponent.
+In this way, these adjusted stats allow a player's serve performance to be directly compared from one match to the next.
+The rankings below are based on the cumulative adjusted serve perforamnce for the _current_ week's event.
+The _mean percentage_ is the average adjusted serve performance.

 <div class="container-fluid">
 <div class="row">